Influential leaders use the leadership formula

-The #leadership formula usually involves a number of fairly simple concepts.
-Yet, despite the simplicity of such concepts, there still appears to be a dearth of great leadership at a business, political and world level.
-Even though there seems to be some “modest” improvements on employee engagement reported by the Hay Group 2013 Global Employee Engagement and Enablement Trends Report there is still much to be done.
+The leadership formula actually involves a number of fairly simple concepts.
+Yet, despite the simplicity of such concepts there still appears to be a dearth of great leadership at a business, political and world level.
+Even though there seem to be some “modest” improvements on employee engagement reported by the Hay Group 2013.
+Global Employee Engagement and Enablement Trends Report there is still much to be done.

 Cognitive Leaders need new forms of contextual awareness, based on strong conceptual and strategic thinking capabilities.
 They need to be able to conceptualize change in an unprecedented way, again based on conceptual and strategic thinking.
 Leaders need to exhibit new forms of intellectual openness and curiosity.

 Emotional Overall, leaders will need to be much more sensitive to different cultures, generations and genders.
 They will need to demonstrate higher levels of integrity and sincerity and adopt a more ethical approach to doing business.
 They must also tolerate far higher levels of ambiguity.

 Behavioural Leaders must create a culture of trust and openness.
 As post-heroic leaders they must rethink old concepts such as loyalty and retention and personally create loyalty.
 Collaboration – cross-generational, cross-functional and cross-company – will be their watchword.
 They must lead increasingly diverse teams.